JefGrailet/treenet/README.md

 ## Work in progress

-`TreeNET` v3.2 is currently being used on PlanetLab to conduct new measurements.
-In particular, the collected traceroute data and its analysis by `TreeNET` will be studied in order to study traceroute anomalies and improve the construction of the network tree.
+`TreeNET` will be upgraded to v3.3 in the coming months in order to further improve the alias resolution step.
+This upgrade will bring new heuristics for reverse DNS alias resolution, along a pre-alias resolution phase for internal nodes with multiple labels. `traceroute` anomalies are still being studied in the meantime.

 ## Disclaimer